 On a warm, autumn afternoon, a drug dealer ran through our front yard, followed closely by the police.
 Sadly, it wasn’t the first time that violence had erupted in the neighborhood.
 In fact, the echos of gunfire had become an all-too-common occurrence.

-That event lit a Mount Kilamanjaro-size fire in our bellies.
+That event lit a Mount Kilamanjaro-sized fire in our bellies.
 We realized that our children’s safety was at risk and we needed to move – the sooner the better.

 We stripped our already cramped budget down to the the bare bottom basics, adding up nickels and dimes to make dollars.
 We gave ourselves 2 years to save $30,000.